www.wholelattelove.com: our caffeinated commitment to you

 That said, I do believe your point is worth explicitly stating, if only as a reference should the question arise.
 I've added this to the guidelines and comments are welcome:

-Be open and honest.
+• Be open and honest.
 Many people rely on opinions presented in these forums as part of their purchase decision.
-The basis of the information you present or opinions you express are as important at the statements themselves.
+The basis of the information you present or opinions you express are as important as the statements themselves.
 For example, you should make it clear whether you speak from first hand experience or are reporting what you read elsewhere (and if appropriate, cite the source of this information).

 The wording is a bit rough, but I think it gets the idea across.